 Oftentimes, there’s no need to call a doctor at the first sign of an eczema flare-up.
 But when a flare-up does occur, it is important to apply an eczema treatment right away and follow the steps in the Additional Baby Eczema Prevention Tips section.

 If your baby’s eczema doesn’t start to fade within a week of treatment, it’s time to call a doctor.
 Again, there’s very likely little to be concerned about.
 Your baby’s symptoms may just require a prescription-strength antihistamine or hydrocortisone cream to help clear it up.

 If you do notice yellow or light-brown crust or blisters, call your doctor, as this could be a sign that your baby has a bacterial infection that requires antibiotics.
 These are often the worst-case scenarios.

-These two simple steps are often all it will take to comfort your baby and treat their eczema flare-up.
+These simple steps are often all it will take to comfort your baby and treat their eczema flare-up.
 With the eczema gone, your baby will feel better and sleep better.
-And hopefully, so will you!
+And, hopefully, so will you!